appuio/ops-techlab/labs/351_backup.md

 [ec2-user@master0 ~]$ oc get project logging
 ```

-Restore the logging project from the backup
+Restore the logging project from the backup.
+Some objects still exist, because they are not namespaced and therefore not deleted.
+You will see during the restore, that these object will not be replaced.
 ```
 [ec2-user@master0 ~]$ oc new-project logging